Comfort in Annapurna Lowlands Trek

 What's Included

-• Accommodation for 01 nights in 3-star hotel in Pokhara on BB basis.
+• 01 Night accommodation in 3-star Hotel in Pokhara on BB plan.

-• Guide services and necessary porters for the trek as per the itinerary, along with insurance.
+• English speaking trek guide and necessary porters as per the itinerary including their insurance.

-• Providing duffle bag, day bag, trekking pole, rain poncho, drinking water bottle, souvenir hat, and scarf.
+• Loan of duffle bag, day bag, walking stick, rain poncho, water bottle, souvenir hat and scarf.

-• Transfers during trekking as per the itinerary.
+• Necessary trek transfers as per the itinerary

-• Services of local English-speaking guide for sightseeing tours as per the itinerary.
+• Local English Speaking guide during sightseeing tour as per the itinerary.

 Not Included